 Tom Hanks is Mr. Rogers in A BEAUTIFUL DAY IN THE NEIGHBORHOOD but he's not the focus of the story.
-However, you'll leave the movie theater loving Mr. Rogers more even if he's not the main character.
+However, you'll leave the movie theater loving Mr. Rogers more after he helps another person overcome their anger.
 A Mr. Rogers bio pic never materialized but we were happily surprised.
 Watch my review below.

 A BEAUTIFUL DAY IN THE NEIGHBORHOOD is not a bio pic on Mr. Rogers life but the plot revolves around a true story of the real-life friendship between Fred Rogers and journalist Tom Junod.
 After a jaded magazine writer, Lloyd Vogel (Emmy winner Matthew Rhys) is assigned a profile piece on Fred Rogers, America's beloved children's programming host, the reporter overcomes his skepticism and daddy issues thanks to everyone's favorite neighbor.